Inference-time optimization for experiment-grounded protein ensemble generation: Experiments

-\paragraph{ipTM-guidance improves complex predictions in some cases.} Due to this sensitivity, ipTM optimization can sometimes coincide with improved interfacial geometry and experimental agreement.
-In the crystallographic complex \texttt{1YCS}, ipTM-based IT-Optimization recovers a helix-mediated contact missed by AF3 ~(Fig. \ref{fig:iptm_opt_crystal}A) and increases the recovery of native inter-chain hydrogen bonds, yielding a higher average contact recovery rate, reflecting a larger fraction of experimentally observed contacts recovered per sampled structure (Table \ref{tab:1ycs_hbond}).
 A similar effect is observed for the NMR complex \texttt{2LY4}, which consists of a globular target bound to the transiently ordered N-terminal domain of \texttt{p53}.
-While unguided AF3 samples both an exterior binding mode associated with higher ipTM scores and an interior binding mode supported by the experimental NMR ensemble, ipTM-based inference-time optimization consistently favors the interior binding configuration across random initializations (Fig. \ref{fig:iptm_opt_crystal}B).
+While unguided AF3 samples both an exterior binding mode associated with higher ipTM scores and an interior binding mode supported by the experimental NMR ensemble, ipTM-based inference-time optimization consistently favors the interior binding configuration across random initializations (Figure \ref{fig:iptm_opt_crystal}B).
 This shift is accompanied by a substantial enrichment in experimentally observed inter-chain hydrogen bonds within the peptide helical region, indicating that ipTM optimization in this case promotes structures that better reflect the experimentally supported binding mode (Table \ref{tab:2LY4_hbond}).
 In low-information settings, ipTM-based inference-time optimization generally does not correct major structural errors.
-For the designed complex \texttt{9AHF} without MSA input, AF3 mispredicts one chain (27\% agreement).
-Optimization increases secondary-structure agreement to 59.2\% (Fig. \ref{fig:9ahf_ss}), but does not recover the correct fold, suggesting confidence-driven optimization can partially reduce errors but is not reliably predictive in low-information regimes.
+For the designed complex \texttt{9HAF} without MSA input, AF3 mispredicts one chain (27\% agreement).
+Optimization increases secondary-structure agreement to 59.2\% (Figure \ref{fig:9haf_ss}), but does not recover the correct fold, suggesting confidence-driven optimization can partially reduce errors but is not reliably predictive in low-information regimes.